talwrii/yt-cli-rmt-guide/README.md

 mozeidon tabs  get  | jq '.[] | .[] | select(.url | test("youtube\\.com")) | .url ' -rc | { read line ; echo $line\&t=$(playerctl position | perl -pe '$_ -= 10') ; }
 ```

+I use this script (and others) to refer to videos while taking notes in [Obsidian](https://readwithai.substack.com/p/what-exactly-is-obsidian).
+If you are interested in note taking you might like to read my [review of note taking in Obsidian](https://readwithai.substack.com/p/note-taking-with-obsidian-much-of).

 ## Alternatives
 [ytmdesktop](https://github.com/ytmdesktop/ytmdesktop/releases) is a desktop app for youtube which can be [remotely controlled via http](https://github.com/ytmdesktop/ytmdesktop/wiki/Remote-Control-API).
 There tends to be a risk that such players attached to a changing website like google will stop working unless they have dedicated maintainers.